jaip777/playbookTemplate/RepoLog.md

 # 20 Time Project
-Location to log 20Time work and learning.
+Location to log 20-Time work and learning.
 This readme should be updated as a log file for the project, and any data files (if necessary) should be found within the repo.
+Hoping to document my weekly progress.

 ## Topic
 * Create a website,  where youth football coaches (like me) can go to and use to build their playbook!
 The website will provide